Ask a Question

 Riding: 2 - 3 hours

 The famous area of lake Mývatn is your destination today by vehicle.
-You will have a look at the pseudo crater of Skútustadit, the bizarre formations made of lava in Dimmuborgir and the bubbling mud pools of Námaskard.
-On the way home you can look at the historical waterfall of Godafoss which played an important role in the Christianisation of Iceland around the year 1,000.
+You will have a look at the pseudo crater of Skútustadit, the bizarre formations made of lava in Dimmuborgir and the bubbling mud pools of Námaskarð.
+On the way home you can look at the historical waterfall of Goðafoss which played an important role in the Christianisation of Iceland around the year 1,000.

-After dinner at the farmhouse you will saddle your horse for a two to three hour ride around the farm to enjoy the midnight sun!
+After dinner at the farmhouse you will saddle your horse for a two to three hour ride around the farm to enjoy the midnight sun.
+Around midnight we will find a beautiful plalce to enjoy the midsummer night in the company of our horses.
 Overnight at the farmhouse.

 Day 6

 Today you will ride up to the mountains into the wild valley Fjördur.
 Fjörður is a mysterious and deserted area.
-It has been closed off from the rest of the world for 40 years.
-Only about 4000 sheep spend the summertime here every year, together with the trolls and elves.
+About 2500 sheep spend the summertime here every year, together with the trolls and elves.
 Names like Trölladalur, the valley of the trolls and Álfaborgir, the cities of the elves remind us of the existence of these invisible beings.

 From the rise of Leirdalsheiði you will have a wonderful view over to the fjord of Eyjafjörður, the fishing village Grenivík and the surrounding farms.
 You will ride through green valleys, along rushing rivers and over stony paths.
 Extinct volcanoes, silent glaciers and hidden waterfalls will accompany you.
-In the late afternoon, you will be back at the farmhouse for dinner and overnight.
+In the late afternoon, you will be back at the farmhouse .
+After coffee there is time to go for a walk in the surroundings of our farm and say goodbye .
+Last dinner and overnight.

 Day 7